 What is the Child Victims Act (CVA)?

 In February 2019, the Child Victims Act (CVA) was signed into law in New York State.
 Among other things, the CVA opened a one-year window of opportunity (from August 14, 2019 through August 13, 2020) for victims of childhood sexual abuse to bring lawsuits that were previously time barred.
+As a result of the coronavirus pandemic, that deadline was extended to August 13, 2021.

 How many lawsuits have been filed as part of the CVA?